roshiajin-kunai/sakkamade.github.io/_posts/doll/2021-01-29-autodoll-extra-1.md

 Albeit they say to be ignorant, they appear enjoying themselves.
 As though sharing a momentous secret, such an ambience.

 "Hmm.
-Intelligent life rather complicated."
+Intelligent life complicated, _desu_."

 Shii slightly shook a head.